dwyl/Javascript-the-Good-Parts-notes/readme.md

 ### Enumeration

 * A `for` statement can be used to iterate over all the properties of an array (as it is an object)
-* **Do not us `for in`** as it does not iterate through the properties in order and sometimes pulls in from furhter up the prototype chain
+* **Do not use `for in`** as it does not iterate through the properties in order and sometimes pulls in from further up the prototype chain

 ### Confusion